anurag3301/nvim-platformio.lua/README.md

     end
 ```

+### Keybinds
-### Below is the default configuration you can mdoify as needed.
+These are the default keybindings, which you can override in your configuration.
 ```lua
     local pok, platformio = pcall(require, 'platformio')
     if pok then